Phlai Chumphon: Geography

 The topography of Phlai Chumphon subdistrict is fertile lowlands.
-The subdistrict is bordered to the north by Chom Thong subdistrict, to the east by Ban Khlong subdistrict and Hua Ro subdistrict, to the south by Wat Chan subdistrict and Tha Thong subdistrict, and to the west by Ban Krang subdistrict.
+The subdistrict is bordered to the north by Ban Krang and Chom Thong subdistricts, to the east by Hua Ro subdistrict, to the south by Ban Khlong subdistrict, and to the west by Ban Krang subdistrict.
 Phlai Chumphon subdistrict lies in the Nan Basin, which is part of the Chao Phraya Watershed.
 The Nan river flows east of the subdistrict.
 An irrigation canal (Huai Nong Khlong Bueng) flows from Chom Thong subdistrict, through Phlai Chumphon subdistrict to Ban Khlong subdistrict and is an important water source for agricultural consumption and also a raw water source to produce village water supply.
 The area to the west of this irrigation canal is for agriculture and the area to the east of this irrigation canal is for urbanization.

 History

 Originally, the subdistrict area was combined with Hua Ro subdistrict, called Wat Tan Chon subdistrict.
 It was separated into two subdistricts, with the Nan river as a dividing line.
 The area on the east side was called Hua Ro subdistrict and the area on the west side was called Phlai Chumphon subdistrict.
 On 30 March 1996 Phlai Chumphon Subdistrict Administrative Organization-SAO (ongkan borihan suan tambon) was established.
 Upgrade to subdistrict municipality (thesaban tambon) was on 30 June 2008.